GCSE English Explained: Everything You Need To Know

 By Zayna Dar, Founder, Shuhari Tuition

-“Do I really need to study Shakespeare?”, “What’s the spoken language endorsement all about?”, or “How do I know if I’m doing well in English?”.
-At Shuhari Tuition, we get these concerns regularly, from both students and their parents.
+If your teen is approaching their GCSEs, chances are you’ve heard them ask things like: ‘Do I really need to study Shakespeare?’, ‘What’s the spoken language endorsement all about?’, or ‘How do I explain the effect of a language device?’
+At Shuhari Tuition, we get these questions regularly from both students and parents.

-GCSE English includes different components that focus on comprehension, effective writing, and an oral exam, with each helping to provide a comprehensive evaluation of a student’s abilities and their command of the English language.
+GCSE English includes several components that focus on comprehension, analysis, comparison, creative writing, and spoken language skills, with each component providing an in-depth assessment of a student’s command of the English language.

-GCSE English is made up of two separate GCSE courses: English language and English literature.
-Both are assessed by examination and are offered by exam boards like Pearson, Edexcel, and AQA.
-Each board has its own specifications, but all are governed by the same grading system, from grade 1 (lowest) to grade 9 (highest).
+GCSE English encompasses two separate qualifications: English language and English literature.
+Both are assessed by examination and are offered by exam boards such as AQA, OCR, and Edexcel (Pearson).
+Each board has its own specifications, but all follow the national curriculum and are governed by the same grading system, from grade 1 (lowest) to grade 9 (highest).

 The two courses cover a range of skills: